perma-id/w3id.org/gdmt/README.md

 ## Contact

-For questions relating to this name please contact the current maintainer Matthew Horridge (matthew.horridge@stanford.edu).
+For questions relating to this name please contact the current maintainer Matthew Horridge @matthewhorridge (matthew.horridge@stanford.edu).